sanjoy/playingwithpointers.com/_posts/2015-2-1-ssa-interference-chordal.markdown

 [^ordereable]: <https://en.wikipedia.org/wiki/Perfectly_orderable_graph>

-## the intersection graph of connected subgraphs of a tree
+## The Intersection Graph of Connected Subgraphs of a Tree

 In "The intersection graphs of subtrees in trees are exactly the chordal graphs" Gavril[^subtreeproof] completely characterizes chordal